Outdoor Sculpture Conservation, Public Art Conservation, Sculpture Conservation:

 Once the size and shape were verified, they were attached to the sculpture with hot metal joins.
-For zinc and other metal sculpture, the McKay Lodge Conservation team avoids epoxies and other adhesives as much as possible since they do not provide as strong of repairs for these types of artifacts.
+For zinc statues and other metal sculpture, the McKay Lodge Conservation team avoids epoxies and other adhesives as much as possible since the bonds they create are not strong enough for these types of artifacts.

 A new support and base were also secured to the sculpture after the interior had been cleaned for easy reinstallation.